OpenTSDB/opentsdb.net/docs/source/user_guide/backends/hbase.rst

 * Aggregation Function - This is the name of a function such as ``SUM``, ``COUNT``, ``MAX`` or ``MIN``.
 * Time Offset - This is an offset based on the rollup table config, generally on 2 bytes.
 The offset is not a specific number of seconds or minutes from the base, instead it's the index of an interval of an offset.
 For example, if the table is configured to store 1 day of data at a resolution of 1 hour per row, then the base timestamp of the row key will align on daily boundaries (on Unix epoch timestamps).
 Then there would be a potential of 24 offsets (1 for each hour in the day) for the row.
 A data point at midnight for the given day would have an offset of 0 whereas the 23:00 hour value would have an offset of 22.
 Since rollup timestamps are aligned to time boundaries, qualifiers can save a fair amount of space.
-* Type and Length - Similar to the original data table, the last 4 bits of each offset byte array contains the encoding of the data value including it's length and whether or not it's a floating point value.
+* Type and Length - Similar to the original data table, the last 4 bits of each offset byte array contains the encoding of the data value including its length and whether or not it's a floating point value.

 An example column qualifier for the daily 1 hour interval table looks like:
 ::